philc/book-notes/now say this - heather turgeon.md

   * "If kids are controlled by fear and judgement, they aren't challenged to develop their own moral compass.
 They don't build an internal sense of good that carries them through the moments when no one is watching."
+  * "If you can hear and understand your child in her most vulnerable, challenging states, this unconditional love builds a sense of trust and safety that she will carry with her forever."
+  * "It feels like an assault to us, a failure on our part, or even a manipulation.
+But the very moment when your child is being as unappealing and unhinged as she can possibly be is the moment when she's signaling that she needs you the most."
 * Intro
   * "[Parents] often feel like drill sergeants, issuing no's, yelling, and time-outing."
   * "Your child is capable and built for good"
-    * On raising unruly, entitled kids: "Whichever camp they're in, though, most parents tell ust hat something is missing.
+    * On raising unruly, entitled kids: "Whichever camp they're in, though, most parents tell us that something is missing.
 When they're very strict, they end up feeling guilty and worry they're missing a deeper connection to their kids.
 When they try to empathize and be flexible, they often feel ineffective and resentful."
 * Three steps for communicating in difficult moments (chap 1)
   * "win-win": being able to parent with these qualities which are at odds with each other
     * Warmth vs. high-expectations